mitre/saf-training/README.md

     link: https://github.com/mitre/inspec-profile-developer-course-lab-environment
   - text: Getting Started with Ruby (text)
     link: https://ruby-for-beginners.rubymonstas.org/
-  - text: Ruby Walthrough (video)
+  - text: Ruby Walkthrough (video)
     link: https://www.youtube.com/watch?v=t_ispmWmdjY&vl=en

 features:
-  - title: Describe the InSpec Framework and its Capabilities
+  - title: Learn the architecture of an InSpec profile
     icon: markdown
-    details: Create components, connected components, modules - and their tests - right from the CLI
+    details: Understand InSpec's design and flexible deployment options
-  - title: Describe the architecture of an InSpec profile
+  - title: Dive into the InSpec framework and its capabilities
     icon: markdown
-    details: Understand InSpec and it's architecture
+    details: Create connected components and modules - including unit tests - right from the CLI
   - title: Build an InSpec profile to transform security policy into automated security testing
     icon: markdown
-    details: Understand how as well as hands on development of InSpec profiles
+    details: Understand InSpec profiles via hands-on development
   - title: Run an InSpec profile against a component of an application stack
     icon: markdown
     details: Learn how to utilize the profiles we build to run against an application stack
-  - title: View and analyze InSpec results
+  - title: Report Results
     icon: markdown
-    details: Learn how to analyze outputs of InSpec profiles in more human readable format
+    details: Use InSpec to generate normalized, portable security test result reports for your pipeline
-  - title: Report Results
+  - title: View and analyze InSpec results
     icon: markdown
-    details: Create outputs of files that can be shared and reported out based on InSpec results
+    details: Learn how to deliver InSpec results files to the Heimdall visualization app for easy analysis of your system's security posture

 copyright: false
 footer: Apache-2.0 | Copyright © 2022 - The MITRE Corporation